-Students will learn about fundamental principles in horticulture including food production and will have the opportunity to cultivate and harvest food crops including those grown traditionally in soil and in hydroponic systems.
+Students will learn about fundamental principles in horticulture, including food production, and will have the opportunity to cultivate and harvest food crops.
 The course will commence with simple propagation and growth techniques and move into more advanced scientific concepts.
 Progressively, sustainability issues and agricultural practices will be examined.
-The future of food will be studied by looking at genetically modified food and growing food in inhospitable places such as space.
+The future of food will be explored by investigating factors that need to be considered for growing food space.